muehmar/gradle-openapi-schema/README.md

 # Gradle OpenApi Schema Codegen

-This is a gradle plugin to generate Java code given an openapi 3.0.x specification.
+This is a gradle plugin to generate Java code given an openapi 3.0.x or 3.1.0 specification.
 Unlike other codegen tools, this focuses mainly on the `#/component/schema` section.
 It generates immutable classes and special builder classes to support a safe way creating instances.
 The data classes support JSON conversions via jackson.
 Additionally, the plugin generates simple classes for parameters (`#/component/parameters` section) to support checking the constraints.